nunezco2/nunezco2.github.io/index.markdown

 layout: single
 ---

-**CITQCA** focuses on *understanding*, *designing* and *intervening* on systems that are reallistically complex by applying theory and computation commensurate with the challenge at hand.
+**CITQCA** focuses on *understanding*, *designing* and *intervening* in systems that are reallistically complex by applying theory and computation commensurate with the challenge at hand.
 We seek to develop next-generation methods and tools that extend our ability to reason about hard problems across a wide range of spatial and temporal scales, and different disciplines.

 ### Methods

-* Higher algebra: category theory, topos theory, homotopy type theory (HoTT)
+* Higher algebra
-* Stochastic methods: stochastic processes, stochastic differential equations
+* Stochastic methods
-* Statistical physics: open thermodynamic systems, self-organized criticality
+* Statistical physics
 * Tensor calculus and geometric algebra
+* High-level quantum programming language design

 ### Tools

 * Quantum computing
 * Agent-based modeling
+* Digital twins for quantum devices
+* Quantum computer architecture

 ### Applications

-* Quantum device digital twins
-* Quantum computer architecture
-* High-level quantum programming language design
-* New quantum algorithms applications
+* New quantum algorithms for biomedicine
 * Global security challenges
+* Understanding Intelligence writ large

 ### Connections